apache/storm/documentation/State-checkpointing.md

 duplicate state updates during recovery.

 The state abstraction does not eliminate duplicate evaluations and currently provides only at-least once guarantee.

+In order to provide the at-least once guarantee, all bolts in a stateful topology are expected to anchor the tuples while emitting and ack the input tuples once its processed.
+For non-stateful bolts, the anchoring/acking can be automatically managed by extending the `BaseBasicBolt`.
+Stateful bolts are expected to anchor tuples while emitting and ack the tuple after processing like in the `WordCountBolt` example in the State management section above.

 ### IStateful bolt hooks
 IStateful bolt interface provides hook methods where in the stateful bolts could implement some custom actions.